Harmanjot960/SOC-Investigation-Portfolio/SOC-Project-1-Phishing-Investigation/Threat-Intelligence/threat_intelligence.md

 ---

-## DMARC
+### DMARC

 **Result:** Unknown
+**Source:** Email header analysis
 ```
 dmarc=unknown
 ```

-A DMARC policy existed for the domain, but a valid authentication result could not be established for the email.
+The email did not contain a confirmed DMARC authentication result.
+A DMARC policy record existed for the sender domain, but the message could not be validated as passing or failing DMARC.

 ---

-# Malware Analysis
+## Malware Analysis

-## Attachment
+### Attachment

 | Artifact | Value |
 |----------|-------|